Finance Department Operations

 The general ledger accounting system is designed to capture financial information in accordance with generally accepted accounting principles.
 An independent certified public accountant completes the annual audit of the town’s financial statements.
 Audited financial statements are available for public review.

 Grants & Special Agency Funds

 The finance director serves as the agent for all fiduciary funds which are used to account for resources held for the benefit of parties outside the government.

 The town manages risk by participating in a risk-sharing “pool” of municipal and school entities incorporated as the Rhode Island Interlocal Risk Management Trust.
 The “TRUST” provides workers’ compensation and property / liability insurance coverage, claims administration, and loss prevention services for governmental entities in Rhode Island.
 The Finance Department works with the TRUST to administer claims.
 The finance / personnel director is responsible for administering the town’s Vehicle Usage Policy.

 Pension & Benefits

-The Finance / Personnel Director is responsible for administration of the Pension Trust account and plan management activities.
-The finance director is also responsible for efficient and effective administration of employee benefit programs.
-View pension documents for the town.
+The Finance Director is responsible for administration of the Pension Trust account and plan management activities.
+The finance director is also responsible for efficient and effective administration of the employee benefit programs.

-The finance / personnel director also serves as the town’s welfare official.
-Residents who require financial assistance should contact the finance / personnel director.
+The finance director also serves as the town’s welfare official.
+Residents who require financial assistance should contact the finance director.